fbett/le-acme2-php/README.md

 # le-acme2-php
 LetsEncrypt client library for ACME v2 written in PHP.

-This library is inspired by [yourivw/LEClient](https://github.com/yourivw/LEClient) and enhanced with some new features:
-- Support for Composer autoload (including separated Namespaces)
-- Automatic renewal process
-- Managed HTTP authentication process
-- Response caching mechanism
-- Prevents blocking while waiting for server results

-The aim of this client is to make an easy-to-use and integrated solution to create a LetsEncrypt-issued SSL/TLS certificate with PHP.
+This library is forked from [fbett/le-acme2-php](https://github.com/fbett/le-acme2-php).
+The goal of this fork is to create a PSR-2 compliant library, and add more flexibility to library, like constants, order information, implementing dns-01 authentication, etc.

 Currently the authentication via HTTP is integrated.
 For that it is necessary, that you are able to place a redirect on the web server of the domain.